“Mother is an angel

 “So you going to give it up, or…”

 Oops, there I went, blurting again, tongue ahead of mind/brain, minus my prefrontal cortex.
-But distraction had set in, Melissa’s plaintive ‘noooo’ still echoing through me like the haunting chord close after ‘A Day In The Life’.
-I had pulled out of Streeterville with a minor snootful ‘From the Land of Sky Blue Waters’, Stud’s Billy Goat challenge ringing just as achingly in my ears.
+But distraction had set in, Melissa’s plaintive ‘nooooo’ still echoing through me like the haunting chord after ‘A Day In The Life’.
+I had pulled out of Streeterville with a minor snootful, Stud’s Billy Goat challenge ringing just as achingly in my ears.

 Steering up Michigan Avenue, wringing any heat I could out of the squareback’s vents, I more fully appreciated the magnificence of this mile, all the way past Water Tower Place, the Hancock and Playboy’s Palmolive beacon on this cold, gray day.
 Besides working up some powerful cognitive dissonance, I hit the Gold Coast hungry as hell for some fat local fare.

-Putting my my taxicab shortcuts to good use, I cranked up Chicago’s brassy ‘Call On Me’ on the scratchy AM —then cut over Clark Street northward toward Wanky Weiners’ corner Vienna red-hots stand I’d come across in the Eugenie Triangle.
+Putting my my taxicab shortcuts to good use, I cranked up Chicago’s brassy ‘Call On Me’ on the scratchy AM —then cut over Clark Street northward toward Wanky Weiners’ corner Vienna red-hots stand.
 A double chili-cheese dog and fresh-peeled fries: I was in saturated cholesterol nirvana with ‘Rubber Band Man’ on the dial.
 At least until I hit a brake-breaking patch of rocksalt-eroded potholes on Mohawk Street, where the weary squareback’s entire front end broke from its frame.

-So there I parked and left the Volks just short of Armitage, facing a CTA ‘L’ ride to the South Side or freeze-ass hoofing it to the nearest of asylums, over on Cliftwood Avenue.
+So there I parked and left the Volks just short of Armitage, facing a CTA ‘L’ ride to the South Side or freeze-ass hoofing it over to Cliftwood Avenue.

-“Whoa, I shouldn’t have said that,” I muttered, having moved the conversation from my breakdown to Nathan Grimaldi‘s paternal developments, barely over the blare of ‘Shine On You Crazy Diamond’, parts I through V; he always was partial to Syd Barrett.
+“Whoa, I shouldn’t have said that,” I muttered, having moved the conversation from my breakdown to Nathan Grimaldi‘s paternal developments, barely over the blare of ‘Shine On You Crazy Diamond’; he always was partial to Syd Barrett.
 “Sorry, Nate, that was totally out of line…”

 “Forget it, no chance of that anyway,” moaned Natorious, pounding down a long-neck Carling’s in the hazy discomfort of his patchouli-incensed front room.
-“She’s gonna squeeze me tighter and tighter, no shit.”
+“She’s gonna squeeze me tighter and tighter.”